RWS/studio-api-docs/apiconcepts/translationmemory/creating_a_container_database.md

     return new DatabaseServerProperties();
 }
 ```
-*****
-When creating the container we specify the
+When you create the container, specify the following values:

-* database server object
+* Database server object
-* physical database name (note that this name is subject to DB naming conventions)
+* Physical database name, which must follow database naming conventions
-* friendly name for the container database
+* Friendly name for the container database

-Afterwards, we apply the [Save](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationMemoryContainer.yml#Sdl_LanguagePlatform_TranslationMemoryApi_TranslationMemoryContainer_Save) method, which creates the actual container database.
+Then call the [Save](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationMemoryContainer.yml#Sdl_LanguagePlatform_TranslationMemoryApi_TranslationMemoryContainer_Save) method to create the container database.

-Enhance the Code Example
+## Enhance the Code Example

----
-In the next step we would like to show to you how to enhance the function for creating containers.
-Add a new function called `CreateAdvanced` to your class, which takes a TM Server object and the container database name as parameters.
-The aim is to make the function for creating the container more robust by first checking whether the TM Server has any database servers registered in the first place.
-To do this, determine the number of available database servers.
-If the count equals zero, an error message should be thrown:
+Next, extend the container-creation logic.
+Add a new function called `CreateAdvanced` to your class.
+It should take a TM Server object and the container database name as parameters.
+The goal is to make the function more robust by first checking whether the TM Server has any registered database servers.
+If the count is zero, throw an error message:
 # [C#](#tab/tabid-4)
 ```cs
 ReadOnlyCollection<DatabaseServer> dbs = tmServer.GetDatabaseServers(DatabaseServerProperties.Containers);